radosz99/scrabble-web-app/README.md

 - [x] Saving to file
 - [x] Playing with computer
 - [x] Move evaluating
-- [ ] Loading game state from file
 - [ ] Verify correctness of moves

 <a name="run"></a>